 - Baka and Test: Summon the Beasts gives Idiot Hero and Chick Magnet Aki a bunch of romantic admirers, his sister Akira being one of them.
 Naturally, Aki is disturbed by her attraction to him and fears her since she shows some rather possessive behavior.

 Akira: (showing Minami and Himeji some photos she took of Aki) And this is Aki taking a bath yesterday!

 - Late in High School Ninja Girl, Otonashi-san, it's revealed that Kariya-sensei's older sister is in love with him.
-This is also the reason why he doesn't return Kunitachi-sensei's affection, since the two women are Identical Strangers.
+He doesn't return Kunitachi-sensei's affection because the two women are Identical Strangers.

 - Last Exile has a case of this but with the incest itself being subtext.
 Maestro Delphine is heavily implied to be attracted to her younger brother Dio, but it's made clear that he wouldn't return those feelings.

 - The protagonist of MM! is pursued by both his mother and his older sister, much to his horror.
 It's entirely Played for Laughs; in one episode he loses his memory and they both pretend to be pregnant by him in order to bind him to them.